GNOME/libadwaita/doc/styles-and-appearance.md

 Libadwaita applications follow the system accent color by default.
-Applications with custom drawing or styles may need to ensure that they use the actual accent color instead of harcoding blue:
+Applications with custom drawing or styles may need to ensure that they use the actual accent color instead of hardcoding blue:

 * Use [accent color variables](css-variables.html#accent-colors) and the [`.accent`](style-classes.html#colors) style class in CSS.